-Austen joined the Department to assume the role of Primary Care & Public Health Research Manager at Imperial College Department of Primary Care & Public Health.
+Austen joined the Department in 2013 to assume the role of Primary Care & Public Health Research Manager at Imperial College Department of Primary Care & Public Health.
 He is also supporting the WHO Collaborating Centre for Public Health Education and Training, NIHR Diagnostic Evidence Co-operative London, West London Research Network (WeLReN), Imperial Research Hub and Imperial College Healthcare NHS Trust (ICHT) Directorate of Public Health & Primary Care in the same capacity.

 His principle aim is to widen access & participation in primary care research by engaging constructively with existing and emerging organizational forms.
 This includes linkage with GP Practice networks and federations, local Health Partners and industry sponsors.
 Prior to assuming this role, he was based at Guy’s hospital where he worked in a similar capacity within the NIHR Clinical Research Network.
 His earlier career spanned a number of disparate fields including molecular & cell biology, ophthalmic research, laser-tissue interaction and medical device engineering.

 Self Care Academic Research Unit (SCARU)

 Austen was instrumental in establishing the Imperial College London Self Care Academic Research Unit (SCARU) in collaboration with the Self Care Forum and the International Self Care Foundation.
 SCARU will explore how the application of self-care could result in improved outcomes and lower dependency on NHS resources in the contemporary setting, whilst also identifying key evidence-based recommendations for the consideration of commissioners of health and policy makers.
 The Unit will act as a hub with the aim of making the absolute case for self care by coordinating a wide portfolio of research activity in the following domains:

-- Evidence synthesis and development of high quality protocols to investigate various aspects related to self-care and how this links to empowerment, health literacy and resilience in the community.
+- Evidence synthesis to investigate various aspects of self care & how this links to empowerment, health literacy & resilience in the community